drasticactions/CarpaNet/src/CarpaNet/README.md

 CarpaNet is the core .NET runtime library for interacting with [ATProtocol](https://atproto.com).
 It provides ATProtocol primitives, HTTP clients, OAuth support (Via CarpaNet.OAuth), identity resolution, CBOR serialization, event streams, Jetstream support (Via CarpaNet.Jetstream) and repo reading.

+CarpaNet is intended as a "thin" implementation of accessing ATProtocol XRPC endpoints and services.
+Instead of binding itself to Bluesky services directly, you can use `CarpaNet.SourceGen` to create source generated bindings based on whatever version of the lexicons you wish to use.
+This should give much more flexability and maintainability for keeping up to date with ATProtocol changes, since now you don't need to depend on the library itself to stay updated.

 ![1444070256569233](https://user-images.githubusercontent.com/898335/167266846-1ad2648f-91c1-4a04-a18d-6dd4d6c7d21c.gif)

 This library is experimental and not stable.
 Expect issues and bugs!
+Docs are not complete yet as the API is evolving and not stable.

 ## Installation